-- She/he has been asked to leave the lab by her/his advisor. - A student may elect to leave her/his research group based on research area, perceived mismatch in student/advisor personality, or other irreconcilable differences.
+- The student has been asked to leave the lab by the student's advisor. - A student may elect to leave the research group based on research area, perceived mismatch in student/advisor personality, or other irreconcilable differences.

 Regardless of the reasons the original student/advisor relationship has ended, the case is referred to the Graduate Studies Committee as soon as possible.